Cosmological gravitational particle production and its implications for cosmological relics: JWKB Method

-\para{Adiabatic parameter} Since \eref{eq:WKB_diff_eqn} is easily solved for constant $Q(x)$, it suggests that approximate solutions should available for slowly-varying $Q(x)$ with small time derivatives.
+\para{Adiabatic parameter} Since \eref{eq:WKB_diff_eqn} is easily solved for the constant $Q(x)$, this suggests that approximate solutions should be available for slowly varying $Q(x)$ with small time derivatives.
 To seek out such solutions, introduce an expansion parameter $\varepsilon \in \mathbb{R}$ at each appearance of a derivative: $\partial_x \to \varepsilon \, \partial_x$.
 In principle $Q(x)$ may be constructed from derivatives as well, so we should write $Q(x) = \sum_{n=0}^\infty \varepsilon^n Q_n(x)$.
-With these substitutions, one obtains an infinite one-parameter family of equations:\footnote{It may appear that introducing $\varepsilon$ has made the problem more difficult, since rather than needing to solve the single equation \eqref{eq:WKB_diff_eqn} it is now necessary to solve an infinite family of equations.
-However, if we assume that solutions of \eref{eq:WKB_diff_eqn_with_epsilon} can be expressed as a Taylor series in powers of the arbitrary $\varepsilon$, then we can solve order-by-order in powers of $\varepsilon$.
-In this way, perturbation theory substitutes one hard problem for an infinite number of easy problems \cite{BenderOrszag:1999}. } \ba{ \varepsilon^2 \, y^\pprime(x;\varepsilon) + \sum_{n=0}^\infty \varepsilon^n Q_n(x) \, y(x;\varepsilon) = 0 \per } Once these equations are solved, the desired solution is $y(x;1)$.
-Since $\varepsilon$ tracks time derivatives, it is called the adiabatic parameter (or $T = \varepsilon^{-1}$ the slowness parameter), and $O(\varepsilon^n)$ terms are called $n^\mathrm{th}$ adiabatic order.
+With these substitutions one obtains an infinite one-parameter family of equations,\footnote{It may appear that introducing $\varepsilon$ has made the problem more difficult since, rather than needing to solve the single equation \eqref{eq:WKB_diff_eqn}, it is now necessary to solve an infinite family of equations.
+However, if we assume that the solutions of \eref{eq:WKB_diff_eqn_with_epsilon} can be expressed as a Taylor series in powers of an arbitrary $\varepsilon$, then we can solve order by order in powers of $\varepsilon$.
+In this way perturbation theory substitutes one hard problem for an infinite number of easy problems \cite{BenderOrszag:1999}.} \ba{ \varepsilon^2 \, y^\pprime(x;\varepsilon) + \sum_{n=0}^\infty \varepsilon^n Q_n(x) \, y(x;\varepsilon) = 0 \per } Once these equations are solved, the desired solution is $y(x;1)$.
+Since $\varepsilon$ tracks time derivatives, it is called the adiabatic parameter (or $T = \varepsilon^{-1}$, the slowness parameter), and $O(\varepsilon^n)$ terms are of $n$th adiabatic order.